tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 ## Object mother pattern
 - contains several factory methods that create objects for use in tests.
-- The mother makes the test more readable by packaging up the code that creates new object structures and gives it a name.
+- The mother object makes the test more readable by packaging up the code that creates new object structures and gives it a name.
 - does not cope well with variation in the test data - every minor difference requires a new factory method.

 ## Test data builders